Call Us Today - It's Free!

 About My Practice

-When someone asks what I do, I tell them I’m a lawyer who tries to help people who haven’t been treated the way they should’ve been.
-Most of my clients are nursing home residents (or families of residents) who haven’t been taken care of the way the nursing home promised, and the broken promises are almost always the result of putting profits over people.
-In other words, the corporations that own the nursing homes decide they’d rather make more money than take better care of their residents.
-I strive to hold those corporations accountable, not just for my clients, but for all of us, because even if you don’t know someone who lives in a nursing home now, odds are you eventually will.
+When someone asks what I do, I tell them I’m a lawyer who tries to help people who haven’t been treated the way they should be.
+Most of my clients are nursing home residents — or their families — who haven’t received the care the nursing home promised, and those broken promises almost always come down to putting profits over people.
+In other words, the corporations that own nursing homes decide they’d rather make more money than provide better care to their residents.
+I work to hold those corporations accountable — not just for my clients, but for all of us, because even if you don’t know someone living in a nursing home right now, chances are you eventually will.
+Ben is a partner in The Higgins Firm’s Nursing Home Division, which handles nursing home abuse and neglect cases across Tennessee, Kentucky, Georgia, Illinois, and through pro hac vice admission in states nationwide.

-Accountability leads to change.
-The more we hold nursing homes responsible for these greedy decisions, the less business sense it makes for them to keep doing it.
-Instead of trying to save money by understaffing, the better business plan is to make sure their employees have the help they need to best take care of the residents.
-Instead of underpaying their nurses and aides for the incredibly difficult work they do, which inevitably leads to constant turnover and, in turn, poor care, the smarter approach is to take good care of the employees, who can then take good care of the residents.
+Accountability drives change.
+The more we hold nursing homes responsible for these profit-driven decisions, the less business sense it makes for them to keep operating that way.
+Instead of trying to save money by keeping their facilities understaffed, the smarter business plan is to make sure their employees have the support they need to properly care for residents.
+Instead of underpaying their nurses and aides for the incredibly difficult work they do — which inevitably leads to high turnover and, in turn, poor care — the better approach is to take care of their employees so their employees can take care of their residents.

-This principal doesn’t just apply to nursing homes, and nursing home residents aren’t the only clients I represent.
-Whether it’s a hospital that discharges patients before they’re ready because it knows it can make more money by opening up a bed for a new patient, a manufacturer that cuts corners on the safety of its products, or a debt collector that uses a computer to make thousands of harassing robocalls because it’s cheaper than hiring employees, my goal is the same—hold them accountable for putting profits over people and force them to start treating people better.
+This principle isn’t unique to nursing homes, and nursing home residents aren’t the only clients I represent.
+Whether it’s a hospital discharging patients too early because it knows it can make more money by freeing up a bed for a new patient, a manufacturer that cuts corners on product safety, or a debt collection agency using computers to make thousands of automated harassment calls because it’s cheaper than hiring employees, my goal is the same: hold them accountable for putting profits over people and make them treat people better.

 About My Experience

-Although I’ve exclusively represented plaintiffs since 2015, that wasn’t always the case.
-Before joining the Higgins Firm I spent almost 10 years on the other side, defending individuals and businesses that had been sued all across the state.
-I’m admitted to practice in every state and federal court in Tennessee, and now I represent plaintiffs in all of those same courts.
+Although I have exclusively represented plaintiffs since 2015, that wasn’t always the case.
+Before joining The Higgins Firm, I spent nearly ten years on the other side, defending individuals and companies that had been sued across the state.
+I am licensed to practice in all state and federal courts in Tennessee and now represent plaintiffs in those same courts.

-So why the change?
-When you represent plaintiffs it’s usually because something bad has happened to them and you’re trying to make things better.
-When you represent defendants you’re usually just trying to keep things from getting worse.
-I prefer trying to make things better, and I believe you can make a lot more progress in how people are being treated when you’re focused on positive change rather than damage control.
+So why the switch?
+When you represent plaintiffs, it’s usually because something bad has happened to them and you’re trying to make things better.
+When you represent defendants, you’re mostly just trying to keep things from getting worse.
+I’d rather try to make things better, and I believe you can accomplish a lot more in terms of how people are treated when you focus on positive change instead of damage control.

 About Me

-Born and raised in Toledo, Ohio, Nashville was more of a natural landing spot that it might sound.
-In 1977 my grandmother moved from Ohio and started a small company, Designs by Norvell, in Alexandria, Tennessee.
-Most of the family followed to join her and the family business, but by that time my dad had his own law practice up and running, so he, my mom and I stayed behind, at least for a bit.
+I was born and raised in Toledo, Ohio, and Nashville turned out to be a pretty natural destination — even if it doesn’t seem that way at first.
+In 1977, my grandmother moved from Ohio and founded a small business, Designs by Norvell, in Alexandria, Tennessee.
+Most of the family followed to join the family business, but by then my father already had his own law firm up and running, so my mom, my dad, and I stayed behind — at least for a while.

-In 1999 I made the trip south to attend Vanderbilt University, but I still had one more detour to make before putting down roots in Nashville.
-After graduating in 2003 I headed to Wake Forest University Law School for two very important reasons—to get my law degree and to meet my wife.
+In 1999, I headed south to attend Vanderbilt University, though I still had one final detour before settling in Nashville.
+After graduating in 2003, I went to Wake Forest University School of Law for two very important reasons: to earn my law degree and to meet my wife.

 Sit down with us.
 No cost, no pressure.
 Just an honest talk about your case and how we can help.